 Before heading out to head bang, sway, or groove with the best of them, pack accordingly.
 Keep your destination in mind when choosing travel bags, and remember that you aren’t headed to a five-star hotel.
 That means no bellhop to carry your tote, no turndown VIP service, and no safe to store your valuables.
 Plus, you won't want to lug large, heavy suitcases with wheels around dirt-laden camping grounds (particularly if rain is in the forecast!).

-Long lines and hours spent on your feet are the norm, so be prepared to stand.
+Long lines and hours spent on your feet are the norm at all music festivals, so be prepared to stand.
 This means comfortable shoes are essential.
 When you go to kick them off, throw them in a shoe sac inside your bag whenever you're not wearing them.
 That way you don't get the rest of your belongings dirty, but can let your feet breath and stretch out those toes!

 With public restrooms being your only option for showering and going to the bathroom—and hundreds of others sharing them—cleansing wipes are a must.
 Not only will they help you wipe down and wash up in a pinch, but they can also double as an easy way to wipe off used utensils and even shoes.

 For those few times when you’re desperate enough to brave the long line for showers, don’t forget to bring your toiletries with you.
-Pack your items in a water-repellant hanging toiletry kit like the Pack-It Original Wallaby that conveniently has a shatter-proof mirror and can be later washed.
+Pack your items in a water-repellant hanging toiletry kit like the Pack-It Reveal that conveniently has a shatter-proof mirror and can be later washed.

 Rain or shine: Be prepared to brave the elements.
 Bringing along an umbrella—even when the forecast predicts sunny skies—is smart.
-Consider easy-to-store, lightweight umbrellas like the Rain Away Travel Umbrella that comes with a pouch that makes it easy to tuck away when skies are sunny.
+Consider easy-to-store, lightweight umbrellas that come with a pouch that make it easy to tuck away in your day pack when skies are sunny.